- Table of Contents

 Start Small and Build Your Clientele

 When you’re just starting, managing your expectations and being patient as you build your business is important.
 Start by offering your services to a small group of clients, perhaps through local tourism boards, community organisations, or online travel platforms.
 As you gain more experience and positive reviews, you can gradually expand your offerings and increase your prices.
 Word of mouth is incredibly powerful in the tour guiding industry, so providing exceptional service and going the extra mile for your clients can lead to referrals and repeat business.
-Additionally, consider partnering with local businesses, such as hotels or travel agencies, to offer package deals or exclusive tours to their clients.
+Additionally, consider partnering with local businesses, such as hotels or travel agencies, to offer their clients package deals or exclusive tours.
 Over time, as you build a reputation for quality and expertise, your clientele will grow, and so will your opportunities for success.

 Seek Continuous Improvement